Meeting Schedule & Deadlines

 - Allow a minimum of six weeks for an Expedited proposal and two months for a Full Board proposal in the event that multiple drafts are required for review.

-- Reach out to your IRB representative for assistance.
+- Reach out to your college's or school's IRB representative for assistance.

 - If you have not received confirmation of receipt from the IRB within five calendar days of submission, please contact the IRB (if a student, please have your faculty advisor contact the IRB).